 Use store-bought pizza dough as the canvas for this spin on Alsatian pizza.

-This is one of those recipes that falls out of nowhere and into your brain.
-I assume it was inspired by something, but I have no idea what, it just appeared.
-I know apple and celery salads are a thing, but this one is quite different from your standard version.
+We know apple and celery salads are a thing, but this one is quite different from your standard version.
 It mixes up a variety of crunchy, salty, and sweet ingredients for a wonderfully refreshing salad that still feels hearty enough for winter.

 Sweet apples and savory cheddar give a fresh twist on a classic recipe in this Apple Bacon Mac and Cheese!